Breast and Cervical Cancer Control Navigation Program

 In the event of a diagnosis of breast or cervical cancer through the BCCCNP, a woman may be eligible for Medicaid coverage.
 If eligible, Medicaid will pay for all of her medical expenses for as long as she is being treated for the cancer.
 Once treatment is no longer needed, the woman is then potentially eligible (once again, based upon age and income) for continued annual screening services through the BCCCNP.

 A woman remains eligible for Medicaid coverage until:

 - Her health professional deems the woman is free from cancer an will not require continued cancer therapy or

 - She no longer meets the eligibility criteria for this program (e.g., has obtained creditable insurance coverage, has reached the age of 65 and has Medicare Part B, or has an income that exceeds 250 percent of the federal poverty level).

 Note: Women who are illegal aliens, although eligible for BCCCNP services, cannot receive Medicaid coverage.
 Federal law limits Medicaid coverage to citizens and legal aliens.

 Where Are These Services Available?

-Women throughout Michigan may seek these services from over 700 contracted BCCCP providers across the state.
+Women throughout Michigan may seek these services from over 700 contracted BCCCNP providers across the state.
 Services are also available through the tribal health clinics of seven federally recognized Indian tribes.

 The WISEWOMAN Program provides chronic disease risk factor screening and lifestyle interventions to Michigan women with little or no insurance.
-In order to be enrolled in WISEWOMAN, a woman must first be in the Michigan Breast and Cervical Cancer Control Program (BCCCP).
+In order to be enrolled in WISEWOMAN, a woman must first be in the Michigan Breast and Cervical Cancer Control Navigation Program (BCCCNP).

 For information about Michigan's WISEWOMAN program, please visit: Michigan's WISEWOMAN Program